reiver/go-ethaddr/README.md

 The **eth-address** (also known as an **ethereum-address** or **evm-address**) is a

-`ethaddr.Address` is meant to be a replacement for the `go-ethereum/common.Address` (from the official Ethereum golang package).
+`ethaddr.Address` is meant to be a replacement for `go-ethereum/common.Address` from the official Ethereum golang package.

 ## Documention